 “The probability of selling to a new prospect is 5-20%.
 The probability of selling to an existing customer is 60-70%.”

-And since product recommendations can drive between 10-30% of revenue, putting the right upsell offer in front of people at the right time is an important sales growth tactic.
+And since product recommendations can drive 10-30% of revenue, putting the right upsell offers in front of people at the right time is an important sales growth tactic.

 In fact, it can significantly increase the average amount spent in dollars per order, known as average order value (AOV), as well as overall revenue.

-In this article, we’re going to share our favorite upselling tips.
-We’ll delve into some proven upselling strategies, and will provide examples to inspire you in your business.
+This article will teach you how to upsell by sharing our favorite upselling tips.
+We’ll delve into some proven upselling strategies and will provide examples to inspire you in your business.
 By the end, you’ll be able to implement your own revenue-boosting upsell strategy.

 We’ve included a table of contents to help you navigate.

 - What is Upselling?